 Most importantly: Fever is not an illness.
 It is the body’s healthy, natural response that helps fight infection!
 So they are actually a good thing!
 A temperature over 100.4 degrees F is considered a fever.
 Most fevers are in the range of 101-103.5 degrees.
 A high fever is over 103.5.
 The body raises the temperature to create an inhospitable environment for most of the “bugs” that can make our kids sick, and which prefer to thrive at normal body temperature.
 A fever is also part of a natural and healthy inflammatory response that mobilizes white blood cells, antibodies, and cytokines to fight infection.

 Fevers in kids are generally caused by common viral infections, and most of these are not dangerous.
 Kids will often have symptoms such as a cough, runny nose, earache, or rash – but often the fever comes before the symptoms.
 When there are cold symptoms accompanying a fever, all you pretty much need to do is wait it out, keep your child comfortable, and keep him hydrated.
 Interestingly, even more kids with ear infections and sore throats (85% of sore throats are viral, not strep) do not need medical treatment other than also comfort, support, and hydration.
 Bacterial infections such as strep throat, urinary tract, and some ear infections can also cause fever and these are reasonable times to treat with pain relieving medications if symptoms are severe and not responsive to natural therapies, and with an antibiotic (see below, When to See Your Doctor).
+However, if you are suffering from something like an urinary tract then it would be a good idea to seek medical help.
+They might use something like a cystoscopy to help treat you, but it will be worth getting it done if you are struggling.

 Of note, the height of a fever has very little relationship to the severity of the illness, except for in babies under 3 months; in that case, the risk of a serious illness is 10 times higher with a high fever.
 Kids can have more serious illnesses with lower temperatures, and have common upper respiratory viral infections with a high fever.